wso2/docker-apim/dockerfiles/ubuntu/is-as-km/README.md

 ##### 1. Stop the Identity Server as Key Manager container if it's already running.

-In WSO2 Identity Server as Key Manager 5.9.0 product distribution, `deployment.toml` configuration file <br>
+In WSO2 Identity Server as Key Manager version 5.10.0 product distribution, `deployment.toml` configuration file <br>
 can be found at `<DISTRIBUTION_HOME>/repository/conf`.
 Copy the file to some suitable location of the host machine, <br>
 referred to as `<SOURCE_CONFIGS>/deployment.toml` and change the offset value (`[server]->offset`) to 1.